haloman369/TheUltimateList/README.md

 ## Motivation

 This application is used to demonstrate spring boot framework, maven, MVC, and restful endpoints.
-Im currently using 2 APIS,
+The application currently uses 2 APIS,
 1. [The Dog API](https://docs.thedogapi.com/)
 2. [The Twitch API](https://dev.twitch.tv/docs/)